taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 * An extremely aggressive water-borne disease has wiped out several major urban areas in [India](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1151007/)
 * In the past 10 years, illnesses from sun radiation, such as skin cancer, have had a [hundred-fold jump in rate of diagnosis](http://www.who.int/uv/faq/skincancer/en/index1.html) around the world.

-### Page 3

 We see Majhee walk past a large research facility, metal and glass architecture dully gleaming in the smoggy light, labeled "Laboratório Nacional de Biociências e Saúde Pública".

 *translation: National Laboratory for Biosciences and Public Health*

-The front of the research facility is teeming with protesters, who hold signs and wave flags with slogans like "Não sirva aos tiranos em órbita!", "Educar crianças humanas, não máquinas corporativas!", and "Alimentar humanos não foguetes!"
+The front of the research facility is teeming with protesters.

-*translation: "Do not serve tyrants in orbit!", "Educate human children, not coporate machines!", "Feed humans not rockets!"*

 Majhee sneaks into an alleyway to enter the research facility via a back door.

+### Page 3

-We see a receptionist sitting behind a sealed glass window.
+Inside the research institute, we see a receptionist sitting behind a sealed glass window.
 Next to him is a decontamination chamber that all must pass thru in order to enter the research facility.

 Receptionist: **"Dr. Suh!
 Quão ruim é isso lá fora?"**